Wolfen (film): Plot

 Elsewhere, in the South Bronx, a homeless man explores an abandoned church that is scheduled to be demolished by Van der Veer's development company.
 He is killed by an unseen monstrous being.
 Wilson and Neff investigate his murder.
 At the church, the apparent sounds of a baby crying lure Neff up to the bell tower.
 Wilson follows her, but does not hear the crying; once Neff is separated from him, he hears a wolf howl.
 He goes up after Neff and drags her to safety.
 Later that night, a bridge worker is apparently murdered by the same creature.

 Coroner Whittington discovers non-human hairs on several victims and consults a zoologist named Ferguson, who identifies the hairs as belonging to an unknown subspecies of Canis lupus.
-Ferguson compares wolves to Native Americans.
+Ferguson compares wolves to Native Americans in how they were both hunted to near extinction by colonizing imports.
 Inspired, Wilson finds Eddie Holt, a militant Native activist he arrested some years previously, working in construction.
 While Wilson interrogates Holt on top of the Manhattan Bridge, Holt claims to be a shapeshifter, which implicates him as the killer.
 Wilson opts to leave Holt alone and tail him that night.

-Following animal clues, Ferguson goes to Central Park, where the killer ambushes him in a tunnel.
-Wilson spends the remainder of his night with Neff where they have sex.
+Following animal clues, Ferguson goes to Central Park, where a creature ambushes and kills him in a tunnel.
+Wilson spends the remainder of his night with Neff and they have sex.
 The following morning, a man in a jogging suit rides Ferguson's motorcycle past Wilson as he leaves Neff's apartment.
 Whittington and Wilson stake out the church, armed with sniper rifles and sound equipment; after Whittington almost blows his ears out by opening a beer can near a parabolic microphone, an animal that appears to be a wolf kills him.
 Meanwhile, Executive Security apprehends a "Götterdämmerung" terrorist cell in connection with the Van der Veer slaying.